Family Support Division

 MO HealthNet coverage is automatically available to all recipients of MO HealthNet, Nursing Care, Home and Community-based Services, Supplemental Aid to the Blind, Blind Pension, and Adult Supplemental Payments.

 The purpose of the MO HealthNet program is to provide medical services to persons who meet certain eligibility requirements as determined by FSD.
 The goals of the MO HealthNet program are to promote good health, to prevent illness and premature death, to correct or limit disability, to treat illness, and to provide rehabilitation to persons with disabilities.
-Eligible persons receive a "MO HealthNet Identification Card" or a letter from the local FSD office.
+Eligible persons receive a "MO HealthNet Identification Card" or a letter from the Family Support Division.

 The Family Support Division (FSD) determines client eligibility for the MO HealthNet program: the MO HealthNet Division administers the MO HealthNet program including establishment of benefit coverage, rates, claims processing, and all other aspects of daily operations.